Gender Pay Gap Employer Statement

 Charles Sturt remains committed to furthering gender equity and reviewing the intersection of gender with other key diversity groups.

-Throughout 2025, we will continue to address this by:
+Throughout 2026, we will address this by:

 - Continuing to promote and support the Gender Equity Employee Network, connecting individuals with shared identities and experiences to raise important issues and influence university priorities.